What are bad sectors on your hard drive?

 Important: if your computer can’t boot up as normal due to the bad sectors, we suggest you first create a bootable USB on a working Windows-based PC using AOMEI Backupper.
 Next, boot the computer that contains the broken drive using the bootable USB.
 AOMEI Backupper Standard Edition will load once the system has booted.

 Step 1.
-Install and launch AOMEI Backupper Standard.
+Install and launch free hard drive cloning software AOMEI Backupper Standard.
 Next, click on ‘Clone’ and then select ‘Disk Clone’.

-Note: This version only supports cloning disk with the same partition tyle, such as, cloning GPT disk to GPT disk.
-If you want to clone GPT disk to MBR or migrate MBR disk to GPT, you could consider upgrading to AOMEI Backupper Professional.
+Note: This version only supports cloning system disk from MBR to MBR.
+If you want to clone GPT system disk to MBR, migrate MBR system disk to GPT, or move GPT system disk to GPT, you could consider upgrading to AOMEI Backupper Professional.

 Step 2.
 Select the hard drive with bad sectors as the source disk.